Group Testing: An Information Theory Perspective: Applications of group testing

 \paragraph{Sparse inference and learning}

 Gilbert, Iwen and Strauss \cite{gilbert} discuss the relationship between group testing and compressed sensing, and show that group testing can be used in a variety of sparse inference problems, including streaming algorithms and learning sparse linear functions.
-Reference \cite{malioutov} builds on this idea by showing how group testing can be used to perform binary classification of objects, and \cite{emad2014poisson} develops a framework for testing arrivals with decreasing defectivity probability.
-Similar ideas can be used for classification by searching for similar items in high dimensional spaces \cite{shi}.
+Malioutov and Varshney \cite{malioutov} build on this idea by showing how group testing can be used to perform binary classification of objects, and Emad and Milenkovic \cite{emad2014poisson} develop a framework for testing arrivals with decreasing defectivity probability.